Iluxa-sensei/GreenShield/README.md

  2. Open index.html in a browser or deploy to a static hosting service (e.g., GitHub Pages, Vercel, Netlify).
-<pre><code>## Project Structure 📁 Soil-Plant-Detector/ ├── index.html # Main landing page ├── Blurp(eng).html # English page for plant info ├── Slurp(eng).html # English page for soil info ├── Mobile(plants).html # Mobile layout: plants ├── Mobile(soil).html # Mobile layout: soil ├── Phone1.html # General mobile entry page ├── greenshield/ # Assets folder │ ├── images/ # Plant & soil illustrations │ ├── icons/ # UI icons, logos, etc. │ └── styles/ # CSS, themes </code></pre>
+<pre> ## Project Structure Soil-Plant-Detector/ ├── index.html # Main landing page ├── Blurp(eng).html # Plant info page (English) ├── Slurp(eng).html # Soil info page (English) ├── Mobile(plants).html # Mobile view for plants ├── Mobile(soil).html # Mobile view for soil ├── Phone1.html # General mobile entry ├── greenshield/ # Asset directory │ ├── images/ # Plant and soil illustrations │ ├── icons/ # Interface icons and logos │ └── styles/ # CSS and design resources </pre>
 ## About the Project

 GreenShield is designed to support agricultural monitoring and land conservation efforts.
 It is a part of a larger system including a drone-based image acquisition unit, a mobile app for field alerts, and an AI model backend that classifies plant species and analyzes soil conditions.